The 7 tips for sprouts in your food inspires you to use your home-grown sprouts inany dish.

-When you grow leaf sprouts – ie Radish, Sunflower, Endive, Clover, Rape, Pik kale etc. – you will usually cultivate them until they unfold their leaves and the leaves develop deep color.
+When you grow leaf sprouts – ie Radish, Sunflower, Endive, Clover, Pink kale, Rape sprouts etc. – you will usually cultivate them until they unfold their leaves and the leaves develop deep color.
 You could in principle eat them as soon as their root is 1 cm long, but you get a much better taste and yield by letting them grow until they have unfolded their colourful leaves.

 The last group is Pea, Fenugreek and Corn.
 You can eat these three with either 1 cm root or with leaves.

 When you decide how to use your sprouts in a dish, an easy tip is to compare them with fresh lettuce.
 Sprouts respond to chopping, cutting, blending and heat like lettuce leaves.